carolynw25/XYZGator/Sprint4.md

 - Modified LogIn and SignUp page to look neater and more centered
 - Modified the Game page so it has instructions under the memory game and math game
 ## Backend
-- Created function to get the user's ID when needed
-- Updated signup function so that the password is hashed - this provides more security for the user's information
+- 'Forgot password' feature finished and completed, switched to using a security question to allow the user to reset their password
-- Created functionality to receive and store the time taken to complete the memory game, and then store the record/best time (lowest time)
+- Fixed functionality to receive and store the time taken to complete the memory game, and then store the record/best time (lowest time)
-- Created functionality to receive and store the the score for the math game, and then store the highest score
+- Fixed functionality to receive and store the score for the math game, and then store the highest score
-- Modified function for updating users - now includes separate functionality for updating pieces of the user's information (usage will become more apparent when frontend adds a profile/settings page showing current user information)
-	- IN PROGRESS: Updating functionality for first name, last name, and password is still in progress.
-First name and last name updating features are low priority since it is unlikely that the user will have change these.
-However, password is an issue that should be fixed as soon as possible, and this requires more hashing functionality.
-- IN PROGRESS: Creating functionality for the 'forgot password' feature - involves sending a password reset link via email so that users can reset the password themselves
+- Added functionality to receive and store the score for the word game, and then store the highest score
+- Added functionality to receive and store the score for the animal game, and then store the highest score
+- Finished implementing functionality to update user information separately (email, username, first name, last name, and password)
 ## Together
-- Connected FrontEnd and Backend for User Signup (Now have a working login and signup)
+- Connected Frontend and Backend for User Signup (Now have a working login and signup)
+- Fixed and connected Frontend and Backend for all games and for updating user information